 According to the International Labor Organization (ILO) definition, Uganda's measured unemployment rates are relatively low for the region though they have been increasing over time (from 1.9 percent in 2005/06, to 3.6 percent in 2009/10, and recently to 5.1 percent in 2012).
 At the same time, the characteristics of the unemployed vary widely.
 Urban youth are more likely to be unemployed (12 percent) than rural youth (3 percent).
 In addition, female youth are twice as likely to be unemployed compared to male youth (ILO, 2012).
-Interestingly, the report notes that unemployment increases with the level of education attained: Unemployment is lower among persons with no education and primary education, and higher among those with secondary education is a significant factor in securing good employment over time however, the more educated are biased towards wage-paying formal jobs, which are harder to find.
+Interestingly, the report notes that unemployment increases with the level of education attained: Unemployment is lower among persons with no education and primary education, and higher among those with secondary education and above.
+This is not to negate the importance of education as it is widely known that education is a significant factor in securing good employment over time however, the more educated are biased towards wage-paying formal jobs, which are harder to find.
 Indeed, persons with education above the secondary level are more likely to be in wage employment (59.1 percent) compared to those with primary education (18 percent), and their earnings tend to be higher (ILO, 2012).